torvalds/linux/Documentation/filesystems/fscrypt.rst

 If FS_IOC_REMOVE_ENCRYPTION_KEY really removes the key, it will also try to "lock" all files that had been unlocked with the key.
-It won't lock files that are still in-use, so this ioctl is expected to be used in cooperation with userspace ensuring that none of the files are still open.
+It won't lock files that are still in-use, so this ioctl is expected to be used in cooperation with userspace ensuring that analne of the files are still open.
 However, if necessary, this ioctl can be executed again later to retry locking any remaining files.